carpentries/instructor-training/learners/checkout.md

 The Carpentries offers a wide array of programming to meet the needs and interests of our community-members.
 Attending or hosting any of these sessions can be used to fulfill your Get Involved step for Instructor checkout.
-For more on the different types of Carpentries community programming, [see this blog post](https://carpentries.org/blog/2023/04/new-community-programming/) or go directly to the [Community Discussions Etherpad][discussion] to look for sessions that will work for you!
+For more on the different types of Carpentries community programming, [see this blog post](https://carpentries.org/blog/2023/04/new-community-programming/) or go directly to the [Community Sessions Etherpad][discussion] to look for sessions that will work for you!

 ### Contribute to the construction or maintenance of Carpentries materials
-The Carpentries lessons are built, sustained, and improved only through the collaborative effort of our community members.
+The Carpentries' lessons are built, sustained, and improved only through the collaborative effort of our community members.
 All Instructors should feel empowered and invited to participate!
 Taking a first step to walk through the contribution process is a great way to complete your Instructor certification.